Ryukijano/All-In-For-Students-Graduation-2023/README.md

 - Name: Cristina Genao
 - School: Miami Dade College
 - Favorite Quote: "I think being able to dive into things head first is a talent in and of itself." - Shinsuke Kita
+---
+- Name: Gyanateet Dutta
+- School: KIIT University
+- Favourite Quote: "The only true wisdom is in knowing you know nothing." ― Socrates.